Img 7216

 Recent Comments

-1. almost 12 years ago on The Dinette Set
+1. about 12 years ago on The Dinette Set

 @X-tech – I’m curious – Where did that newspaper page come from?
 I’m still new to some of this stuff.
 Thanks.